-At a new station many discharge measurements are needed to define the stage-discharge relation throughout the entire range of stage.
+At a new station, many discharge measurements are needed to define the stage-discharge relation throughout the entire range of stage.
 Periodic measurements are needed thereafter to either confirm the permanence of the rating or to follow changes (shifts) in the rating.
 A minimum of 10 discharge measurements per year is recommended, unless it has been demonstrated that the stage-discharge relation is unvarying with time.
-In that event the frequency of measurements may be reduced.
-It is of prime importance that the stage-discharge relation be defined for flood conditions or as a result of the variable channel and control conditions.
-It is essential that the stream-gaging program have sufficient flexibility to provide for the non-routine scheduling of additional measurements of discharge at those times.
+Factors to be considered in scheduling the number and distribution of discharge measurements throughout the year include: